Tiruchirappalli International Airport

-Tiruchirappalli International Airport is an international airport that serves Tiruchirappalli in the Indian state of Tamil Nadu.
-The airport is situated at National Highway 336, approximately 5 km south of the city center, and occupies 702.02 acre.
-As of 2025, it is India's 31st-busiest airport in terms of passenger traffic and the 10th-busiest in terms of international aircraft movements.
-It is the state's second-busiest in terms of international connections, after Chennai International Airport, and the third-busiest in terms of passengers served, after Chennai and Coimbatore International Airports.
+Tiruchirappalli International Airport is an international airport serving the city of Tiruchirappalli in the Indian state of Tamil Nadu.
+Spread across an area of 702.02 acre, the airport is located off the National Highway 336, about 5 km south of the city center.
+As of 2025, it is the second-busiest airport in the state by international passenger traffic only after the Chennai International Airport, and the third-busiest in terms of passengers served, after Chennai and Coimbatore International Airports.

-With direct connections to four domestic and 10 international locations, the airport managed by the Airports Authority of India is served by two Indian and four foreign airlines.
+The airport is managed by the Airports Authority of India and is served by two Indian and four foreign airlines, providing direct connections to five domestic and nine international locations.
 The airport was designated as an international airport in October 2012 and holds an ISO 9001:2008 certification.
-A new passenger terminal with three aerobridges was constructed, while the airport's oldest terminal was transformed into a freight complex.
-Prime Minister Narendra Modi officially opened a new integrated passenger terminal in January 2024.
+In March 2023, the airport was awarded as the Best Airport in Asia-Pacific in the under two million passengers per annum category by Airports Council International.